quchen/prettyprinter/README.md

     various ways, e.g. HTML, or plain text.
   - `wl-pprint-ansi` provides a renderer suitable for ANSI terminal output including colors (at the cost of a dependency more).
-  - `wl-pprint-compat-old` provides a drop-in compatibility layer forprevious users of the old `wl-pprint`.
+  - `wl-pprint-compat-old` provides a drop-in compatibility layer for previous users of the old `wl-pprint`.
 Use it for easy adaption of the new `wl-pprint`, but don't develop anything new with it.
   - `wl-pprint-compat-old-ansi` is the same, but for previous users of